venescu/caseygram/README.md

 # caseygram
-caseygram is a Instagram clone built using Django, Bootstrap, and jQuery.
+caseygram is an Instagram clone built using Django, Bootstrap, and jQuery.
 I recreated many of Instagrams features including: CRUD capabilties on posts, explore page, likes, comments, direct messaging, profiles, profiles pictures, bios, search bar, and followers/following categories.
-I used Bootstrap to recreate the UX of instagrams desktop page that changes for mobile use. jQuery is used to make real time like/follower/follwing updates using AJAX calls.
-Check out the website at (https://caseygram.herokuapp.com/)!
+I used Bootstrap to recreate the UX of instagrams desktop page that changes for mobile use. jQuery is used to make real-time like/follower/following updates using AJAX calls.

+Check out the website at (https://caseygram.herokuapp.com/)
 ## Getting Started

 1. Open up Terminal, and go into the directory where you want Caseygram to run